NRM87/NRM87/README.md

 - 👋 Hi, I’m Nikolas McNamee.
-- 👀 I’m currently interested working as an intern!
+- 👀 I’m currently interested in working as an intern!
 - 🌱 I’m currently learning HTML and CSS
 - 📫 How to reach me: nikolasmcnamee@gmail.com
+- ✨Fun Facts:
+    - 🐲 I am currently learning Chinese
+    - 📚 I am currently reading the Wheel of Time series by Robert Jordan

 <!---
 - 💞️ I’m looking to collaborate on ...